changesets/changesets/docs/automating-changesets.md

 * The RC runs `git push --follow-tags` to push the release tags back
 * The RC unblocks merging to master

 This is a lot of steps, and is quite finnicky (we have to pull from master twice).

-We have a [github action](https://github.com/changesets/action) that replaces all these steps with merging a single automatically generated (and updated) version pull request.
-It has options to run `version` or `version` and `publish`.
+Feel free to finesse it to your own circumstances.